-In certain cases, you are entitled to receive unemployment benefits while applying for a job in another EU/EEA country for up to 3 months.
+In certain cases, you are entitled to receive unemployment benefits while looking for a job in another EU/EEA country for up to 3 months.

 You have to meet the following conditions: